joekottke/python-grpc-ssl/resources/TLS-SSL authentication in Python gRPC.md

 #### Mind the CA bundle

-Note that you can pass a CA bundle (multiple CA certifcates concatenated in a single file) to `grpc.ssl_server_credentials()`, and that means that your server will trust any client certificates signed by those CAs.
+Note that you can pass a CA bundle (multiple CA certificates concatenated in a single file) to `grpc.ssl_server_credentials()`, and that means that your server will trust any client certificates signed by those CAs.
 If you put a Public CA certificate in that bundle (like one from GoDaddy, Symantec, GeoTrust, etc.) any certificate signed by one of those CAs will be acceptable to the server.